 The terms not otherwise defined herein shall have the same meaning assigned to them in the Rules.

-The Fund promotes environmental or social characteristics, but does not have the objective of sustainable investment.
+Fund II is a financial product that promotes environmental or social characteristics but does not have as its objective sustainable investment.

-- energy efficiency, including construction, O&M and energy supply, relating (merely by way of example) to:
+- energy efficiency, including construction, O&M and energy supply, relating to (merely by way of example):